The Two-week COBOL Sprint: Developing a Process of Continuous Builds

-To compete in the digital economy, Mainframe shops must commit to an Agile culture and processes like the 2-week COBOL sprint.
-If you’ve been reading my blog series, by now you understand how important the 2-week COBOL sprint is for accelerating the pace of mainframe software development and delivery at your organization.
+To compete in the digital economy, Mainframe shops must commit to an Agile culture and processes like the two-week COBOL sprint.
+If you’ve been reading my blog series, by now you understand how important the two-week COBOL sprint is for accelerating the pace of mainframe software development and delivery at your organization.

 In my last post, I wrote about how to build your scrum team.
-After you do this, the team needs to familiarize itself with a few components of the 2-week COBOL sprint that enable it to function.
-Imagine these components as Agile gears contained within the 2-week COBOL sprint.
+After you do this, the team needs to familiarize itself with a few components of the two-week COBOL sprint that enable it to function.
+Imagine these components as Agile gears contained within the two-week COBOL sprint.
 The first gear I want to review is a process of continuous builds.

 Developing a Process of Continuous Builds